JoneWang/Lookup-Filter-Debug-Tool/README.md

 # LookupFilterDebugTool
 Easy of use develop tool for camera filter.
-The exclusively for designer.
+Exclusively for designer.

 Base on LookupFilter in [GPUImage2](https://github.com/BradLarson/GPUImage2 "GPUImage2")(Used GPUImage3 in our iOS app).
 LookupFilter used lookup tables to accelerate color transformations.